-Now let's return to road 574 and drive to Hólahólar cluster of craters which are close by.
+Now let's return to road 574 and drive to the Hólahólar cluster of craters that are close by.
 Turn left on a gravel road.

-Hólahólar craters are a cluster of craters, one of which, the so-called Berudalur valley, is very accessible as it is possible to drive into the crater from the road.
-There is an opening on the crater and it looks like an amphitheater.
+Hólahólar craters are a cluster of craters, one of which is very accessible as it is possible to drive into the crater from the road.
+There is an opening on the crater Berudalur and it looks like an amphitheater.

-If you like volcanic craters check out my travel-blog on all the craters I have visited in Iceland, in one of which you can take a dip in a warm lake:
+If you like volcanic craters check out my travel-blog about all the craters I have visited in Iceland, in one of which you can take a dip in a warm lake:

 Here is the location of Hólahólar on the map.
 Now let's return back to road 574 and drive the short distance to the Saxhólar cluster of craters.

 You will find several accessible craters on the Snæfellsnes peninsula, one of which is the beautiful red Saxhóll crater.
 There are actually 2 Saxhólar craters, Litli-Saxhóll which is 109 meters above sea level, and Stóri-Saxhóll which is 125 meters above sea level.

 Litli-Saxhóll erupted some 3-4,000 years ago.